-THE 105: Acting I: Intro to Acting 1 credits, Lab Contact Hours: 30
+THE 105: Acting I: Intro to Acting 1 credit, Lab

 Students engage in Stanislavski-based technique and terminology, theatre exercises, improvisation, script and character analysis, and performance.
 Students rehearse and perform monologues and scenes from modern plays for analysis and evaluation.
 This class is the first part of a one-year series in basic acting technique and discipline.